slamora/brackets-wiki/Brackets-Server-Smoke-Tests.md

 =====

 1. Follow Setup steps for [main set of Smoke Tests](Brackets-Smoke-Tests).
 2. Copy the server-tests folder from brackets/tests/smokes to server root, or run brackets/tools/setup_server_smokes script to create a symbolic link to the files.
 The server root folder will be something like c:\wamp (on Win) or /Library/Webserver/Documents (on Mac).
+On the Mac, you may need to run the script with "sudo" to have proper permissions.

 Server smoke test steps
 =======================